nvhoanganh/demotron-anthony/README.md

 git clone https://github.com/<YOUR_GITHUB_USER>/front-end.git
 cd front-end

-# modify Dockerfile and change from 'FROM node:10-alpine' to 'FROM node:12-alpine' and build new docker image
+# modify Dockerfile and change from 'FROM node:10-alpine' to 'FROM node:12-alpine' since our latest newrelic npm packaged does not support Node 10
+# build new docker image
 docker build . -t <YOUR_DOCKER_ACCOUNT>/sock-shop-frontend:same